hande-qmc/hande/documentation/manual/compile.rst

     can be represented is :math:`2^{-11}=0.00049`.
 When using this option and POP_SIZE=64 the largest amplitude is :math:`2^{32}=4.3\times10^9` and the smallest fractional part is :math:`2^{-31}=4.66\times10^{-10}`.
+DEBUG
+    Default: not defined.

+    If defined then add additional information in output (e.g. stack traces) that might be useful for debugging.
+Recommended for developers only.
+The format and content of the additional debug output should not be relied upon.
 DISABLE_LANCZOS
     Default: not defined.